patpiet/DAO_Launch_ROI_pred/README.md

 # Data Science Return on Investment from DAO Maker launches Predictor: Project Overview
-* Created a model that estimates ROI (MAE ~28x) of the projects that were launched on DAO Maker to help investors with their financial decisions.
+* Created a model that estimates Return Of Investment of the digitalcurrencies projects that were launched on [DAO Maker](https://daomaker.com/) to help investors with their financial decisions.
+* 'Mean Absolute Error' to be ~28x (Range of expected values to be 1x-352x)
 * Scraped all publicly launched projects from [DAO Maker](https://daomaker.com/) using **Beatufil Soup** and [Coingecko](https://www.coingecko.com/) API.
 * Engineered features from the text of each project's description to find its importance when it comes to the success of a project.
 * Optimized **Lasso, Random Forest, and Support Vector Regressors** using GridsearchCV to reach the best model.